mashuDuek/disneyBook/README.md

   </div>
   ```

   If the current user is the author of such post, clocking the arrow and opening the dropdown component would display the options of editing or deleting the post.
 The editing post component is displayed as a modal.
-This modal was created without the use of the React Modal library, makes for easier debugging when the bug lies within the modal.
+This modal was created without aid of external dependencies.

   ![edit_post_podal](docs/edit_post_modal.png)